 Supported Employment is designed to facilitate employment opportunities for persons who need support in finding and keeping a community job.

 - Situational Assessments are used to gain information on individuals with little or no work history or those who have not worked for a significant period of time to determine preferences for particular employment opportunities as well as the specific types and level of support necessary.
 Situational Assessments utilize job sites in the community to identify the skills, interests, and training needs of an individual to assist in making a good job match.
+This service also provides the opportunity for individuals to learn about community employment options and make informed employment decisions based on their preferences, abilities, and needs.

 - Individual Placement includes initial job skills training by a job coach to support the employee in becoming proficient with a community job.
 The job coach gradually reduces the level of support as the employee gains proficiency.
 Following the period of on-the-job training, ongoing follow-along services can be provided to support the individual in maintaining successful employment.